zaidajani/tempCon/readme.md

 ## Setup

-open terminal and navigate to the project directory, Then execute the following command.
+Open terminal and navigate to the project directory, Then execute the following command.

 ```sh
 # Run npm install to install all the dependencies